wso2/cellery/samples/product-review/README.md

     wso2sp-observability-api
     wso2-apim-gateway
     ```
-These should be properly mapped to the Kubernetes IngressController IP of the deployment.
+These domains should be properly mapped to the Kubernetes IngressController IP of the deployment.

 1. Login to the API [Store](https://wso2-apim/store/) using admin:admin credentials.